Best Ever Breadsticks

 - Coarse salt

-- In a large bowl, combine 1-1/2 cups flour, sugar, yeast and salt.
-In a saucepan, heat the milk, water and butter to 120°-130°.
-Add to dry ingredients; beat just until moistened.
+- Combine 1-1/2 cups flour, yeast, sugar and salt.
+In a small saucepan, heat milk, 1/4 cup water and butter to 120°-130°.
+Add to dry ingredients; beat on medium speed just until moistened.
 Stir in enough remaining flour to form a stiff dough.

-- Punch dough down.
+- Punch down dough.
 Pinch off golf ball-size pieces.
 On a lightly floured surface, roll into pencil-size strips.
 Place on greased baking sheets 1 in. apart.
 Cover and let rise for 15 minutes.